mfederczuk/deeptools/README.md

 ## About ##

-**DeepTools** is a set of utility functions that recursively operate on objects.
+**DeepTools** is a set of JavaScript utility functions that recursively operate on objects.

 ## Usage ##